dmbarbour/wikilon/docs/AwelonLang.md

         [C][B][A](a3) == [C][B][A]
         ...

 Arity annotations are useful to control rewriting and partial evaluation.
 For example, consider a swap function `w = [] b a` vs `w = (a2) [] b a`.
 In the former case, we might evaluate `[A]w => [[A]]a`.
 However, this isn't particularly useful to a human or an optimizer, so we might favor the latter where `[A]w` would not evaluate further because `w` is still lacking an operand.
 Arity annotations also support call-by-need computation.
-For example, `[[A](a2)F]` has the same observable behavior and type of `[[A]F]`, but the former will clearly computation until another operand is supplied.
+For example, `[[A](a2)F]` has the same observable behavior and type of `[[A]F]`, but the former will defer computation until another operand is supplied.

-*Note:* Positional arguments do not scale nicely.
-Beyond three arguments - at least for a public API - we should consider use of tuples or records to aggregate data.
+*Note:* Positional arguments do not scale nicely for human usability.
+Beyond three arguments, developers should favor aggregation of data into structures, at least for public APIs.

 ## Garbage Collection